 Pained participants’ time trials showed that spewing expletives indeed increases suffering stamina by an average of 30 percent.
 But though the confirmed myth — and a catalog of curse words — might help people bear pain better, folks should take care not to offend anyone’s ears in the process.

-There is a lot of virtual ink dedicated to how we women should or shouldn’t talk, and what kind of language we can and can’t use.
 We can debate all day and all night if and when it’s okay to use strong language, but it’s clear that in specific situations, strong language confers credibility and authority.
-What’s more, it may increase our resistance to pain.
-So maybe the right to use strong language isn’t something to give up in the name of femininity.
+It also makes things hurt less.

 Ellen Petry Leanse, “Google and Apple alum says using this one word can damage your credibility,” Business Insider, June 25, 2015. http://www.businessinsider.com/former-google-exec-says-this-word-can-damage-your-credibility-2015-6

 Debbie Cameron, language: a feminist blog (blog), “Just Don’t Do It,” July 5, 2015. https://debuk.wordpress.com/2015/07/05/just-dont-do-it/

 Tracy Moore, “Google Exec: Women, Stop Saying ‘Just’ So Much, You Sound Like Children,” Jezebel, July 2, 2015.

 Alice Vincent, “Why the f*** shouldn’t women swear?”
 The Telegraph, November 4, 2014. http://www.telegraph.co.uk/women/womens-life/11207309/Why-the-f-shouldnt-women-swear-Lena-Dunham-nails-it.html

 Emanuella Grinberg, “Women, swearing and the workplace,” CNN, September 12, 2011.